 Ingram leads Pelicans to 2nd win of season

-Brandon Ingram scored 25 points and the visiting New Orleans Pelicans used an offensive burst midway through the fourth quarter to overcome the Charlotte Hornets in a 115-110 victory Saturday night at Spectrum Center in Charlotte, N.C.
+Brandon Ingram scored 25 points and the visiting New Orleans Pelicans used an offensive burst midway through the fourth quarter to overcome the Charlotte Hornets 115-110 Saturday night.
 JJ Redick added a season-high 22 points on 5-for-9 3-point shooting as the Pelicans won for only the second time in nine games this season.

 Kenrich Williams had 15 points and Jrue Holiday provided 12 points for New Orleans, which trailed for much of the final three periods and finished with 26 turnovers.
 The Pelicans were behind 64-55 early in the third quarter before pulling even at 76-76 then again at 79-79 late in the frame.
 But New Orleans couldn't take the lead, falling behind and tying it up five more times, the last at 95-95.

-Devonte Graham led the Hornets with 24 points, while Terry Rozier pumped in 18 points and Miles Bridges had 12.
+Devonte' Graham led the Hornets with 24 points, while Terry Rozier pumped in 18 points and Miles Bridges and Dwayne Bacon had 12 apiece.
 Cody Zeller and P.J.
 Washington, who departed with a minor left ankle sprain in the third quarter, both finished with 10 points for the Hornets, who've lost consecutive games after a three-game winning streak.
 The Hornets used a 13-0 run to open the second quarter and built up a 61-55 halftime lead.

 Graham had 15 points -- with seven of them on free throws -- by halftime as he continued his strong play in a reserve role.
 It came in the first game after the Hornets expressed some concerns about offensive malfunctions earlier in the week in a loss to the Boston Celtics.